 Sure, you’ll find thumbnail bios and music tribute sites, but they’ll fail to get past the basics of what made Elis Regina one of Brazil’s very best performers and one of her generation’s pioneering women.

-Away from music, Elis was mother, a wife, a change agent for Brazil’s music industry and a very public supporter of women’s rights.
+Away from music, Elis was a mother, a wife, a change agent for Brazil’s music industry, and a very public supporter of women’s rights.

 In the mid-70s’ she underwrote the newspaper Nós Mulheres (We Women), published by the Women’s Association of Sao Paulo.